The-Policy-Posse/Social_Media_Final/README.md

 2. **`redditCommentPull.py`**
    - **Purpose**: Fetches all comments for posts collected by `redditPostPull.py`.
    - **Output**: Saves comments to a CSV file (`reddit_comments.csv`), grouped by state.
-   -
-** Note: New York had an issue in data collection and has two specific scripts to append to the created dataframes.
+   - (New York had an issue in data collection and has two specific scripts to append to the created dataframes)
 ---

 ### Requirements